Badfinger: A reunion, another break-up, and Evans' suicide

 Later in 1977, United States–based drummer Kenny Harck and guitarist Joe Tansin recruited Molland to start a new band.
 When they needed a bass player, Molland suggested Evans, who joined after a visit to California in 1978.
 Encouragement from the Elektra record company led to the decision to rename the new band Badfinger.
 Their "comeback" album, Airwaves, was released in 1979.
 Harck was fired from the band during the sessions and Tansin left the band immediately after the album was completed.
-To promote the album Molland and Evans recruited Tony Kaye (ex-Yes) on keyboards, and Peter Clarke on drums from Stealers Wheel.
+To promote the album, Molland and Evans recruited Tony Kaye (ex-Yes) on keyboards and Peter Clarke on drums from Stealers Wheel.
 The single "Love is Gonna Come at Last" from Airwaves reached No. 69 on the Billboard chart.
-With Glenn Sherba added on second guitar and Richard Bryans (from the band Aviary) replacing Clarke on drums, Badfinger released their second post-Ham album, Say No More, in 1981, with the album being distributed by Radio Records.
-The second single, "Hold On", reached number 56 on the Billboard charts.
+With Glenn Sherba added on second guitar and Richard Bryans (from the band Aviary) replacing Clarke on drums, Badfinger released their second post-Ham album Say No More in 1981, with the album being distributed by Radio Records.
+The second single, "Hold On", reached No. 56 on the Billboard charts.

 The Warner Brothers lawsuit against Polley lasted four years, with Polley finally being forced to pay a "substantial sum" back to the company in late 1978.
 However, Polley managed to retain approximately half of the original $100,000 escrow payment, representing about three albums' worth of payments.
 In 1987, detective John Hansen, working for the Riverside District Attorney's office, started an investigation into fraudulent bank dealings by Polley.